 - Respond to the basic and urgent needs of homeless and street-involved young adults at highest risk of communicable diseases and victimization.

-- Connect homeless and street-involved youth to age-appropriate services including on-site mental health and medical care through strengths-based case management.
+- Connect homeless and street-involved youth to age-appropriate services including on-site behavioral health and medical care through strengths-based case management.

 YOF provides a broad spectrum of vital services, supports and opportunities based on Maslow’s Hierarchy of Needs and Positive Youth Development principles.
 Core elements of YOF’s three-tiered service delivery system include the following: